mrgoonie/devpocket-contabo/docs/project-descriptions.md

 ## 💼 Investor Pitch Deck

 ### One-liner
-**"GitHub Codespaces meets mobile-first design with dedicated DigitalOcean infrastructure"**
+**"GitHub Codespaces meets mobile-first design with dedicated Contabo VPS infrastructure"**

 ### Problem
 In 2025, 3 billion people have smartphones but only 500M have laptops.
 Developers in emerging markets, students, and digital nomads are locked out of coding due to hardware limitations.
 Current solutions like Replit are desktop-first with shared resources, making mobile coding a painful afterthought.